taranahassan/School_District_Analysis/README.md

 ## School Analysis Results
 Firstly we removed all the scores for grade 9 students for Thomas High School which was a total of 461 students.
 The following are the effects of the new analysis.

-  1. The District Summary key metrics was barely impacted with the revision.
-The grade 9 students at Thomas High School amounted to 1.17% of the total district student        population.
-Therefore the difference for average math and reading scores plus the percentages of students passing math and reading was a low of 0.1%.
-Below are the snapshots comparisons of the summary before and after the changes.
+  1. Below are the screenshots of the District summary - providing a snapshot of the total population, budget, average scores and passing rates for the entire district.
+The 9th grade from Thomas High amounted to 1.17% of the total student population.

 Original District Summary: